audiotool/manual/manuals/plugins/synthesizer/pulverisateur.rst

 ~~~~~~~~

 The Audio IN allows you to use the output of another sound source with
 the Pulverisateur.
-This means that any signal that is inputed will be
+This means that any signal that is inputted will be
 affected by the Pulverisateur's filter and filter modulation controls.
-NOTE: The inputed audio signal will only be heard if the there are notes
+NOTE: The inputted audio signal will only be heard if the there are notes
 in the Pulverisateur's note track or on whatever device is being used to
 sequence the pulverisateur.

 |/images/pulverisateur5.png|

 1. **on/off** - Turns the audio input on or off.
-2. **panning** - Controls the stereo position of the inputed audio.
+2. **panning** - Controls the stereo position of the inputted audio.
 3. **level** - Volume
 4. **drive** - The drive allows for slight distortion to be applied to
    the input signal.